franomai/cornercutter/README.md

 The Cornercutter team (franomai/Squiddles & pumbas600) would like to thank and shout out:
 * Hotkoin (check them out at [their insta](https://www.instagram.com/hotkoin)) for the amazing art.
-* slyllama (check them out at [their website](https://www.slyllama.net/)) for their graphics help and artistic direction.
+* slyllama (check them out at [their website](https://www.slyllama.net)) for their graphics help and artistic direction.
+* snowy.night for their Cornercutter Christmas art and general Cornercutter functionality feedback.
+* Paige for their v1.0.5 art and helping out with everything directly Aggro Crab related, from comms to queries and everything in-between.
 * Sabertwooth, Jowee, Logan, and Boxness for their playtesting and feedback.
 * The Aggro Crab Discord community (especially #speefruns and #modding) for keeping a two year old game alive.
 * Jowee again, for the original inspiration for skill manipulation and their work in maintaining Going Under resources.